Force over Distance: Chapter 18

 “Rush, I don’t care if you slept with him or not—”

 “Yes, y’do.
 It’s all over your fucking head.
-You absolutely care.
+Y’absolutely care.
 This is so—so fucking you.
-To be explicit, because I know from first hand experience that you’re incapable of grasping subtlety, the answer is no. I didn’t sleep with him.
+T’be explicit, because I know from first hand experience that you’re incapable of grasping subtlety, the answer is no. I didn’t sleep with him.
 He’s oriented toward discovery.
 We have that in common.”
-Rush was gripping the edge of the table, slowly levering himself to his feet.
-“He, unlike you, actually knows his way around a fuckin’ circuit diagram.
-He, unlike you, is capable of accurately assessing relative risks.”
-Rush was on his feet, leaning over Young, his eyes narrowed.
+Rush gripped the edge of the table, slowly levering himself to his feet.
+“He, unlike you, knows his way around a fuckin’ circuit diagram.
+He, unlike you, is capable of accurately assessing relative risk.”
+Rush stood, leaning over Young.
 “In point of fact,” he hissed, staring straight into Young’s eyes, staring straight into Young’s head—

 “Oh this is interesting,” the scientist whispered.